abhishektitpro/gaad-hackathon-template/SUBMISSION_README.md

 | Event Track | Design Thinking |

 ## Use Case Abstract
-Design for providing a accessibility solution to special needs customers on DFS Account center website.
+Design for providing a accessibility solution to special needs customers on Discover Financial Services app.

 ## Project Artifacts